flutter/website/src/content/cookbook/architecture/command.md

 that separates a feature of an application into three parts: the `Model`, the `ViewModel` and the `View`.
 Views and ViewModels make up the UI layer of an application.
-Repositories and services represent the data of an application, or the Model layer of MVVM.
+Repositories and services represent the data layer of an application, or the Model layer of MVVM.

 ViewModels can become very complex